programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 -   [Neo4j](https://neo4j.com/) is a free, open-source graph database written in java that is available for all major computing platforms.
 -   [Cypher](https://neo4j.com/developer/cypher-query-language/) is the
-    query language for the Neo4j database that is designed to insert and select information from the database.
+    query language bundled with the Neo4j database that is designed to insert and select information from the database.
 -   [Python](http://python.org) is a relatively simple c-style language that can be readily used by beginner and advanced programmers alike.